m-ata/todo-app/README.md

 Follow these steps to run the tests locally.
 1. Make sure, you have setup the project locally.
 2. Run `npm run test` to run the test.
-(You might get error on `import.meta.env` on the console, please ignore it since jest is not independently compatible with vite.
-However, the test has already the coverage of more than 90% which is good enough).
 3. Run `npm run test:coverage` to generate the coverage report locally.

+Please note that you may encounter an error related to `import.meta.env` in the console when running the tests.
+This error should be ignored since Jest is not fully compatible with Vite.
+However, it's worth mentioning that despite this compatibility limitation, the tests have already achieved a coverage of more than 90%, which is considered acceptable.

 ## Implementation Detail
 - **Routing:** The application incorporates client-side routing with lazy loading for optimal performance.
 A router outlet, wrapped in suspense with a fallback for improved user experience, is utilized.
 The primary route is /todo, while any attempts to access arbitrary routes will automatically redirect users to the /404 route.